noppelmax/PoPETS_ArtifactNotes/EmailTemplates/2024/author_committee_invitation.md

 The main change in the reviewing process this year is that we allow the authors to choose between one of two badges: "Available" and "Reproduced".
 In the former case, the reviewers will not be asked to rerun the experiments.
-Furthermore, we are using a more standardized form for the README file in the submission.
+Furthermore, we are using a more standardized form for the README.md file in the submission.
 We hope that these changes will help smoothen the process and reduce the workload of the reviewers further.